 - Get plenty of sleep to avoid burnout and exhaustion that can lead to more stress.

-- Consider learning how to meditate for a quick escape from daily stress.
+- Consider learning how to meditate.

 - Practice other stress relievers like progressive muscle relaxation and breathing techniques.

 - Wash your face at the end of the day and gently pat dry.